angular-package/angular-package/packages/core/packages/testing/README.md

  Parameter | Type | Description
 -----------|------|-------------
- actualOrExpected  | Argument\<V\> | Acts as expected value when chaining, actual value as component property name, actual value as component property name list or as component property name with defined value to test expectations against. expected? | V | "The actual value to be equal to the expected, using deep equality comparison". expectationFailOutput? | any | Fail output.
+ actualOrExpected  | [Argument][3]\<T\> | Acts as expected value when chaining, actual value as component property name, actual value as component property name list or as component property name with defined value to test expectations against. expected? | V | "The actual value to be equal to the expected, using deep equality comparison". expectationFailOutput? | any | Fail output.